preconstruct/preconstruct/README.md

 Before you publish packages to npm, run `preconstruct build`. reconstruct will use your Babel config and build flat bundles so make sure to [configure Babel](/guides/configuring-babel) with the transforms you want.

 > We strongly recomment making a single script in your package.json that runs both build and publish, to stop broken publishes, such as `"release": "preconstruct build && yarn publish:packages`.
-If you're in a single-package repo, you can also run `preconstruct build` in a `prepare` or `prepublishOnly` script.
+If you're in a single-package repo, you could also run `preconstruct build` in a `prepare` or `prepublishOnly` script.

 ## Further Guides